PROCEDURES FOR CAMPUS DEPARTMENTS RECEIVING GIFTS

 The University requires professional appraisals for donations in excess of $5,000.
 The IRS requires that these appraisals be conducted by a qualified appraiser to ensure authenticity of high-value donations.
 University staff are not qualified to make appraisals

-It is very important that in the event a gift or collection, valued in excess of $5,000, is sold within two years of receipt that departments notify the Pledges and Complex Gifts team in Donor and Gift Services immediately.
+It is very important that in the event a gift or collection, valued in excess of $5,000, is sold within two years of receipt that departments notify the Department of Gift Services immediately.
 (Items consumed or distributed for charitable purposes are exempt from this requirement.)
 The University is required to file a Form 8282 with the net amount received upon disposition.
 A copy of this form is also sent to the donor.

 Your completed processing package should contain the following items: